 We also provide daily opportunities to learn through creating and experiencing music and art.
 What child doesn’t love to sing and play instruments?
 Children are such eager learners and enhancing their sensory integration of information readies them to retain other types of information as well.
 Most of all, it is fun!
 The same holds true when the children create art.
 From finger painting to cutting with scissors, lessons about colors and shapes take on new meaning.
 These wonderful experiences very often gives the children an opportunity to learn another very important skill–cleaning up a big mess!

 Walking to the post office, visiting a local farm, or the ice cream shop are other ways our children discover and learn.
 They have a chance to interact with the people they encounter in their everyday lives on a personal level while learning how letters travel through the mail, foods are grown, or their favorite ice cream is made.
 Through our parents we also have had visits from the weather bus, a zoo-mobile, a real fire truck and the Audubon Society(we love to see the owls) .
 Our teachers take these experiences and incorporate them into their lessons, viewing every experience as an opportunity to learn new things.
+We hope to resume Field Trips in the future when it is safest for our students.

 We support the Neighborhood Ministries and their work to provide for those less fortunate in our community.
 Our children and their parents have generously donated their time and resources.
 Having an appreciation and gratefulness for what we have and empathy for those who are less fortunate are at the foundation of developing Christian values.